Skip to content

 Doctoral Degree (PhD)150140 for PA; 10 for spouse

-First Language Ability (English or French)
+First Official Languages Proficiency Ability (English or French)

-Comprehensive Ranking System points in this chart are for each language ability: speaking, writing, reading and listening.
+Comprehensive Ranking System points in this chart are for each language proficiency ability: speaking, writing, reading and listening.
 Therefore, a single candidate may receive up to 136 points (34×4); a candidate with an accompanying spouse or partner may receive up to 148 points (32×4 plus 5×4).

 Moving2Canada readers can take advantage of a seven-day free trial of online language tutorials.
 Simply select to Learn English or Learn French and complete the online form.